 If you’re going to be hiring your own plumber, there are a few things you’ll need to have on hand before they arrive.

 - First of all, you’ll need a good plunger.
-A plunger is an essential tool for any plumber and will come in handy for clearing out clogged drains.
+A plunger is an essential tool for any plumber and will come in handy for drain cleaning.

 - Second, you’ll need a pair of slip-joint pliers.
 These will be used for tightening and loosening pipes.